All Episodes

 I certainly did not use that phrase in any way.

-Here's here's a bottom line all this.
+Here's the bottom line to all this.

-If Team Obama is capable of screwing up relations with Canada, a country very much similar to us, a country that knows us best, that has the biggest stake in the health of our economy and continuing goodwill.
+If Team Obama is capable of screwing up relations with Canada, a country very much similar to us, a country that knows us best, that has the biggest stake in the health of our economy and continuing goodwill, imagine what kind of havoc would be created when dealing with the likes of the Russians, the Chikoms, the Syrians, or the Palestinians.

-I'm starting to hear things from people that I heard back in 1992 during that presidential campaign.
+I mean, even though Nedra Pickler has weighed in on it, I'm starting to hear things from people that I heard back in 1992 during that presidential campaign.

 How come none of this stuff is sticking?